 Alzheimer disease is classified into various stages that range from mild to moderate to severe.
-In the final stages of Alzheimer, the patient is unable to communicate and is completely dependent on others for care.
+In the final stages of Alzheimer disease, the patient is unable to communicate and is completely dependent on others for care.

-Most drugs used to treat Alzheimer, and those under investigation, are aimed at slowing progression.
+Most drugs used to treat Alzheimer disease, and those under investigation, are aimed at slowing progression.
 At this time, there is no cure.
 In addition, the improvements from some of these drugs may be so modest that patients and their families may not notice any benefit.

 The FDA has approved two drug classes to treat the cognitive symptoms of Alzheimer disease: